business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 In this case, it makes sense to stop working with the client because they took advantage of you and you can’t trust them.

-In other circumstances, perhaps you have no problem with your client, but you discover they’re engaging in dishonest or unethical business practices.
-For example, say you’re a CPA, and you find out that your client is underreporting income on their tax returns.
-The client’s dishonesty can negatively affect you, so you must send them a written notice of the discovery and your resignation.
+In other circumstances, you might not have a problem with your client, but you discover they’re engaging in dishonest or unethical business practices.
+For example, say you’re an accountant and you learn that your client is underreporting income on their tax returns.
+The client’s dishonesty can hurt you, so you must send them a written notice of the discovery and your resignation.

 9. The customer disappears when you need them.

-Don’t take a disappearing, uncommunicative client’s actions personally; they’re probably just busy.
+Don’t take a disappearing, uncommunicative client’s actions personally.
+When clients ignore you, they’re probably just busy.
 However, this type of client causes unnecessary frustration and anguish.
-You can try strategies like setting a clear timeline and keeping track of all communication, but if this behavior continues, the customer likely isn’t worth the aggravation.
+You can try strategies such as setting a clear timeline and keeping track of all communication, but if this behavior continues, the customer likely isn’t worth the aggravation.

 10. The customer started at a much lower rate than you currently charge.